 The board consists of two representatives from each Nordic country.
 The individual countries representatives are elected by the general assembly.
 The current board members are:

-Franziska Bork Petersen is a postdoc researcher at the department of Arts and Cultural Studies at the University of Copenhagen.
+Franziska Bork Petersen is an assistant professor in Performance Design at Roskilde University.
 Her current work explores the relation between human bodies and utopianism.
-Franziska teaches seminars on choreography, fashion and performance at the Danish National School of Performing Arts, at the University of Copenhagen and abroad.
+Franziska teaches seminars on choreography, fashion and performance at Roskilde University, the Danish National School of Performing Arts, the University of Copenhagen and abroad.
 She holds a PhD in Performance Studies from Stockholm University and Freie Universität Berlin.

 Mikko Orpana a choreographer and a dancer and currently also a doctoral student at the Performing Arts Research Centre at Theatre Academy in Helsinki.
 His research is about Choreographic Knowledge and he is approaching the subject by analyzing dancer’s work from a situational point of view (according to Lauri Rauhala) and analyzing the choreographic work by systems theory mainly according to Ilya Prigogine’s thinking.